Sandra Day O'Connor College of Law 2021 Spring Virtual Convocation

 Graduation Viewing Celebration

-ASU Law will be hosting an in-person Graduation Viewing Celebration on Wednesday, May 12 at 4 p.m. at the Beus Center for Law and Society building on the ASU Downtown Phoenix campus.
-Only graduates* – no family or other guests – will be able to participate in-person.
-Rooms will be hosted by faculty members, and students will have the ability to select the room they would like to join, with physical distancing requirements and group limits to be followed.
+ASU Law hosted an in-person Graduation Viewing Celebration on Wednesday, May 12 at 4 p.m. at the Beus Center for Law and Society building on the ASU Downtown Phoenix campus.
+Only graduates* – no family or other guests – were able to participate in-person.
+Rooms were hosted by faculty members with physical distancing requirements and group limits followed.

 *For health and safety reasons all in-person events remain student-only events.
 Please bring your Sun Card for verification purposes.
 Masks are required and physical distancing will be maintained.